ashutoshmjain/shutri/PROJECT_ARTIFACTS/TECH_SPECS.md

 #### 4.2.4.
 Export (`shutri -e <file>`)

+It is critical to understand that the export process is fundamentally non-destructive.
+The audio `SPLITS` created during the import phase are used *only* for transcription and do not alter the original audio file in any way.
+The export process always begins with the pristine, original audio file as its source.
+Extreme care is taken to ensure that cuts and splices are only performed on the specific clips that the user has actually edited.
+The goal is to minimize audio processing and avoid any unnecessary re-encoding, preserving the highest possible audio quality.

 The export process is designed to be as efficient and non-destructive as possible, minimizing audio re-encoding to preserve quality.
 It achieves this by intelligently identifying which parts of the audio have actually been changed.

 1.  **State Comparison:** `shutri` first compares the current state of the `.shutri` project file against an original, unmodified manifest of clips that was created during the initial import.